 Basing bands off influence and popularity IN THE GENRE, so don't be surprised that the Beatles aren't number one.
 Solo artists may be included too

 The Top Ten

 1Blue CheerBlue Cheer was an American rock band that initially performed and recorded in the late 1960s and early 1970s and was sporadically active until 2009.
 Based in San Francisco, Blue Cheer played in a psychedelic blues rock style, and are also credited as being some of the earliest pioneers of heavy metal, ...read more.

-2Pink FloydPink Floyd were an English progressive rock band formed in London .
+2Pink FloydPink Floyd were an English progressive rock band formed in 1965 in London, England.
 They achieved international acclaim with their progressive and psychedelic music.
-The band consisted of 5 members - David Gilmour (Vocals and Guitar), Syd Barrett (Vocals and Guitarist), Nick Mason (Drums), Roger Waters ...read more.
+The band consisted of 5 members - David Gilmour (Vocals and Guitar), Syd Barrett (Vocals and Guitar), Nick Mason (Drums), Roger Waters ...read more.

 Their first two albums are concidered as pure psychedelic.
 After that it became a prog band.
 Floating sounds but not psychedelic anymore.

 3The DoorsThe Doors were an American rock band formed in 1965 in Los Angeles, with vocalist Jim Morrison, keyboardist Ray Manzarek, guitarist Robby Krieger and drummer John Densmore.